FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 MLRsearch is allowed to use trials as short as this when focusing on this goal.
-The conditional throughput may be influenced by shorter trials, (measured when focusing on other search goals).
+The conditional throughput may be influenced by even shorter trials, measured when focusing on other search goals.

-{::comment}
-    FIXME: Should shorter trials be explicitly ignored?
-{:/comment}

 ##### Goal final trial duration